 Best Place To Start Reading The Bible

 I remember back in the day when I was in school, I would review the curriculum to see what textbook we would be using for the semester.
 I would quickly become discouraged by those big bulky textbooks with long chapters.
 It’s the same with reading the bible, find the shorter books of the bible and start there until you have cemented your practices.
 Don’t set yourself up for defeat.
 I find short books that mimic the story format are good places to start like the book of Esther or if you are into personal development, learning from the experiences of others then Ecclesiastes is also another book you could start with.
-These are some good stories to read in the bible.
+These are some good stories to read if you are struggling to read the Bible.

 From a short story based book model, you may wish to move on to more longer books such as the Psalms, filled with verses of thanksgiving and inspiration as well as the four gospels that speak of the life and death of Jesus Christ.
 These would be wonderful books of the bible to read when struggling.
 Whether you start with biographies, or a study on a particular subject find a format that works best for you to start with.
 The key takeaway here is to start small and work your way up.
 Another pro tip I will add here is to limit the number of chapters you read when just starting out.
 Rome wasn’t built in a day.
 Take time to reflect and understand what you read, re-reading if you must until you get the big picture.